 Choosing new technology usually falls to the IT department, but it's a decision that can affect everyone in your organization.
 So start by understanding what VoIP services key stakeholders will need to do their jobs.

 Ask questions like:

 - What's the scope of phone use typical across your organization today?
 This includes both inbound and outbound calling.
 Are sales teams reaching out to prospects by phone or when it's time to close a deal?
 How much of your customer service operation is based on customers reaching out by phone, even if you offer other channels like email, chat, or social media?

 - What kind of customer or employee journeys do your calls take?
 In other words, do calls often have to be routed from one team member to another to get an issue resolved?

-- What’s the long-term plan or outlook for your company?
-If you foresee opening up additional locations or even pursuing a merger or acquisition, you’ll need your VoIP services to scale accordingly.
+- What's the long-term plan or outlook for your company?
+You'll need your VoIP services to scale accordingly if you foresee opening up additional locations or even pursuing a merger or acquisition.

 - Where is “work” happening?
 Many organizations are exploring hybrid work models in which employees have the flexibility to work at the office or remotely.